PI Apparel 2016 Speakers

 Piñatex™ was created by Dr Carmen Hijosa.
 Carmen’s journey began in Spain, but her career has taken her across the globe, from Ireland to Germany, to the UK and The Philippines.
 She worked in both the design and manufacture of leather goods for many years before going to the Philippines to carry out further research into the development of products made from natural fibres.

-Simon Kim is the Chief Strategy Officer of CLO Virtual Fashion, the company behind CLO, 3D apparel design software, transforming the way we design, produce, communicate and consume garments through their cutting edge 3D garment simulation technology.
-Venture capitalist turned entrepreneur, Simon has been at the forefront of technological trends investing and advising technology companies including numerous fashion tech startups in US and Asia.
+Simon Kim is the Chief Strategy Officer of CLO Virtual Fashion, the company behind CLO, the 3D apparel design software transforming the way we design, produce, communicate and consume garments.
+Venture capitalist turned entrepreneur, Simon has been at the forefront of technological trends, investing and advising technology companies including numerous fashion tech startups in the US and Asia.